Mona Verhas is a Belgian violinist, born in 1997.

-Mona attended numerous masterclasses with a.o.
-Midori Goto, Pavel Vernikov, Dora Schwarzberg, Renaud Capucon, Jan Talich, Philippe Graffin, Julia Fischer, Barnabas Kelemen, Miriam Fried, Alexeï Moshkov, Eberhard Feltz, Josef Kluson, Gilles Millet and Marc Danel.
+Mona attended numerous masterclasses with great masters such as Midori Goto, Pavel Vernikov, Miriam Fried, Dora Schwarzberg, Renaud Capucon, Jan Talich, Philippe Graffin, Julia Fischer, Barnabas Kelemen, Alexeï Moshkov, Eberhard Feltz, Josef Kluson, Gilles Millet, Marc Danel, Heime Müller, and many others.

-Mona has got many opportunities to play with orchestra since a young age: with 'Brussels Sinfonietta' in Flagey Hall Brussels and Brussels Conservatory Hall, with 'Prima La Musica' in De Munt/La Monnaie Brussels, with 'Oost Vlaams Symfonisch Orkest' (OVSO), with 'AMAJ Jong Symphonic Antwerp' at deSingel, Antwerp and AMUZ, Antwerp, with Ensemble Orchestral de Bruxelles, GUSO, a.o.
+Since a young age, she has got many opportunities to play as a soloist with orchestra.
+She performed with 'Brussels Sinfonietta' in Flagey Hall (Brussels) and Brussels Conservatory Hall, with orchestra 'Prima La Musica' in De Munt/La Monnaie (Brussels), with 'Oost Vlaams Symfonisch Orkest' (OVSO), with 'AMAJ Jong Symphonic Antwerp' at deSingel, Antwerp and AMUZ, Antwerp, with Ensemble Orchestral de Bruxelles, with GUSO, a.o.

-Regularly she plays with the orchestra 'Le Concert Olympique' in venues a.o. the Philharmonie Berlin, Festspielhaus Baden-Baden and Konzerthaus Vienna.
+She played in orchestras such as the Flanders Symphony Orchestra, the Brussels Chamber Orchestra, the orchestra of De Munt/La Monnaie and regularly she plays with the orchestra 'Le Concert Olympique' in venues as the Philharmonie Berlin, Festspielhaus Baden-Baden, Elbphilarmonie Hamburg and Konzerthaus Vienna.

 Mona plays a violin by François Pique, 1805, Paris (France).